gleb-tregubov/rsschool-cv/cv.md

 5. Last code expamples are exist on my github account
 6. I havnt real commerc expereince, but have been working on my side projects
 7. I am a 2nd year student of Saint Petersburg State University of Aerospace Instrumentation, from Russia,Computer Sience department
+8. My opinion what my English skills is not bad, i think what i can maintain a not hard conversation my email: <tregubovgleb@gmail.com>